Conjugacy Class Growth in Virtually Abelian Groups: Definitions and basic results

 In Lemma~\ref{lem:relgrowthwelldefined} we saw that changing the generating set does not change the asymptotics of the growth function.
-In this subsection we show that, furthermore, just as with the standard growth function, the growth of a subset is robust enough to be an invariant of the usual large-scale geometry of a group.
+Furthermore, just as with the standard growth function, the growth of a subset is robust enough to be an invariant of the usual large-scale geometry of a group.

 Recall the following definition of a quasi-isometric embedding of metric spaces.
 Let $(X,d)$ and $(Y,d')$ be metric spaces.
 A function $f\colon X\to Y$ is a \defn{quasi-isometric embedding} if there exists a constant $\lambda\geq1$ such that for every $x,y\in X$ we have